LeetSwap/leet-aggregator/README.md

 ## Audits and Security

 This project is not audited.
 Use at your own risk.
-For any questions or bug reports reach out via Telegram group [YakDevs](https://t.me/yakdevs) or its admins.
+For any questions or bug reports reach out via our dev support Telegram group [LeetDevs](https://t.me/leetdevs) or its admins.

 ---

+## Acknowledgements
+This project is a fork of the [yak-aggregator](https://github.com/yieldyak/yak-aggregator) wouldn't be possible without the astonishing open source work of [Yield Yak](https://yieldyak.com)!

 Project is licensed under GPL-3, although some parts of it might be less restrictive.
-Copyright© 2021 Yield Yak
+Copyright© 2023 LeetSwap